 The weekend brings a roster of exciting activities and events to the capital.
-Whether you’re seeking a scenic stroll through one of London’s royal parks or a feel-good West End matinee, there’s something to suit every taste and budget.
-Here, we highlight the hottest food markets, top attractions and the best spots to enjoy a cocktail come sunset.
+Whether you’re seeking a scenic stroll through one of London’s royal parks, a feel-good West End show or a delicious brunch at a Saturday market, there’s something to suit every taste and budget.
+Here, we highlight must-visit markets, top attractions and the best spots for a sunset cocktail.

 1. Brunch at Saturday markets in London

 Make tracks to nearby Maltby Street Market for handheld bites under the railway arches.
-The Beefsteaks serve exceptional steak and chips, while Mooncheese toasties deliver the grilled goods.
+The Beefsteaks serves exceptional steak and chips, while Moon Cheese Toasties delivers the grilled goods.
 Bar Tozino is a must-visit for tapas lovers.

 Alternatively, explore Soho for a Saturday brunch in London, where historic Berwick Street Market serves up a range of treats, and staple restaurants like Scarlett Green dish up brunch with a side of bubbles.
 Nearby Seven Dials Market in Covent Garden has plenty of food and drink options, too.

 Looking for more inspiration?
-Sip on a flat white from Climpson & Sons Café as you peruse the food, clothes and crafts at Hackney's Broadway Market; seek out delicacies from the world over at Brixton Village in south London; or mix vintage wares with street food at Portobello Road Market in west London.
+Sip on a flat white from Climpson & Sons Café as you browse the food, clothes and crafts at Hackney's Broadway Market; seek out delicacies from around the world at Brixton Village in south London; or mix vintage wares with street food at Portobello Road Market in west London.

 2. Explore London's coolest neighbourhoods

-King’s Cross is another standout area, featuring a mix of shops and restaurants and the buzzy Coal Drops Yard.
+King’s Cross is another standout area, featuring a mix of shops and restaurants alongside the buzzy Coal Drops Yard.
 Art enthusiasts should carve out time to catch a show at digital art space Lightroom.
-It’s a great spot to catch live sporting events like Wimbledon, shown on the outdoor screens along the banks of the canal.

 3. Catch a Saturday matinee in London

-Take your pick from one of the many Saturday matinees London has on offer.
-Spend the afternoon with the Wicked Witch of the West at Wicked, or sing along to ABBA hits at Mamma Mia!.
+Take your pick from one of the many Saturday matinees London has to offer.
+Spend the afternoon with the Wicked Witch of the West at Wicked, or sing along to ABBA hits at MAMMA MIA!

 4. Adventure to London's West End

 After the show, hit the shops in London's West End.
-Browse big name brands on Bond Street, Oxford Street and Regent Street, before venturing off the beaten track to discover charming courtyards.
-Alongside upscale boutiques, places like St Christopher's Place, St James's Market and St Martin's Courtyard are also home to eclectic eateries that are perfect for a lunch stop.
+Browse big-name brands on Bond Street, Oxford Street and Regent Street before exploring neighbouring courtyards.
+Alongside upscale boutiques, places like St Christopher's Place, St James's Market and St Martin's Courtyard are also home to eclectic eateries that are perfect for lunch or dinner.

-Alternatively, indulge in an afternoon tea.
-Enjoy a traditional tea or opt for unusual afternoon tea creations in stylish locations.
-Don’t miss the chance to combine an afternoon tea with a panoramic tour of the city on an afternoon tea bus tour, stopping at top attractions such as Buckingham Palace, the Tower of London and the Houses of Parliament.
+Alternatively, indulge in a delicious afternoon tea.
+Enjoy a traditional afternoon tea or opt for creative experiences in stylish locations.
+Don’t miss the chance to combine an afternoon tea with a scenic tour of the city on an afternoon tea bus tour.
+Gaze at top attractions along the way, all from the comfort of your seat, including the Tower of London, Westminster Abbey and The Shard.

 After all that, you'll need a breather, so take some time out in pretty Soho Square or grab a coffee at Brown Hart Gardens.